awsdocs/aws-lambda-developer-guide/doc_source/golang-handler.md

 # AWS Lambda function handler in Go<a name="golang-handler"></a>

+The AWS Lambda function handler is the method in your function code that processes events\.
+When your function is invoked, Lambda runs the handler method\.
+When the handler exits or returns a response, it becomes available to handle another event\.

 A Lambda function written in [Go](https://golang.org/) is authored as a Go executable\.
 In your Lambda function code, you need to include the [github\.com/aws/aws\-lambda\-go/lambda](https://github.com/aws/aws-lambda-go/tree/master/lambda) package, which implements the Lambda programming model for Go\.
 In addition, you need to implement handler function code and a `main()` function\.

 ```